marcellerdelyi/personal-blog-eleventy/src/posts/22.05.2025/sequential-data-driven-animations-in-blender.md

 #### Export from Mecabricks
 Before exporting, I briefly reviewed my model for any issues.
 Then I clicked on File, then Export from the dropdown menu

-In the export dialog box, I set the Format field to Blender Add-on (.zmbx).
+In the export dialog box, I set the Format field to Blender addon (.zmbx).
 Click Export to save the file.
-[Insert image of the dialog box here]

-#### Install Blender and the Mecabricks Add-on
-You can use any Blender version as long as it supports the latest Mecabricks add-on.
-At the time of writing, I’m using Blender version 4.1.1.
-Mecabricks offers two versions of their add-on: the free Lite version and the paid Advanced version.
-I used the Lite version.

-- Download Blender: [Link to Blender download]
-- Download the Mecabricks Lite Blender add-on: [Link to add-on download]

-To install the Mecabricks Lite, open Blender, navigate to Edit > Preferences > Add-ons, click install and select the zip file you just downloaded.
+{% image "./Mecabricks_Export.png", "dialog box, choose .zmbx" %}
+_Export dialog window in the Mecabricks web editor_

 # Blender scene setup

 **Importing a model (Ldraw)**
-Something about Ldraw imports…
+Navigate to File > Import > Ldraw

 **Importing a model (Mecabricks)**
 Navigate to File > Import > Mecabricks (.zmbx).
-Once imported, I scaled the model down to 0.001m to correct its size.
+Once imported, I scale the model down to 0.001m to correct its size.

+**Scene setup**

 After the import, I started with adding a simple plane that I scaled up by 50 units, which gave me a total plane dimension of 100 meters along both the X and Y axes.
 Then, I applied scale (Insert Blender meme)